 Identifier: C-Misc 122

 Scope and Contents Nine holograph letters and one postcard written by Ethel Burkart during her European travels, sent between April 20 and May 11, 1925.
 The letters are addressed to her parents, Mr. and Mrs. E.L.
 Burkart, her aunt, Sallie, and her sister, Mrs. William G. Hughes.
-Three of the letters are written on Holland-America Line stationary, and indicate that Burkart traveled across the Atlantic on the SS New Amsterdam.
-Other letters are written on stationary from the Hotel De L'Europe in the Netherlands, ...
+Three of the letters are written on Holland-America Line stationery, and indicate that Burkart traveled across the Atlantic on the SS New Amsterdam.
+Other letters are written on stationery from the Hotel De L'Europe in the Netherlands,...

 File — Box 3, Folder: 25

 Scope and Contents One holograph letter dated February 24, 1901 written by Hannah B. Randlett (b.
 1836) in Cairo Egypt to Christine [Rice Hoar].
 The letter is written on stationery from the Shepheard's Hotel in Cairo, and describes Randlett's trip to Egypt, including the drownings of the two sons of Alexander C. Humphreys on the journey.